Vodafone axe call centre jobs in Hobart

 - The call centre is often the only point of contact.
 There are more and more businesses that don’t have a retail front so the entire customer contact is handled through the contact centre.
 From big companies like Amazon and Uber through to millions of SMEs, the customer experience is defined by what happens on the other end of the call, email, tweet etc.

 Is Vodafone really the bad guy?

-Whilst its easy to get caught up in the hysteria of jobs being lost, Vodafone is continuing to operate a call centre in Tasmania and aren’t simply moving the jobs offshore in an effort cut costs.
+Whilst it’s easy to get caught up in the hysteria of jobs being lost, Vodafone is continuing to operate a call centre in Tasmania and isn’t simply moving the jobs offshore in an effort cut costs.

 Like any business, you need to align your workforce to meet demand – too few and its a poor customer experience and too many and you carry unnecessary costs that eat away at profit.

 Of course, it’s disappointing when anyone loses their jobs but based on Vodafone’s statement, they are offering voluntary (not forced) redundancies so hopefully its a nice little bonus for people looking to change careers or retire.

 And let’s not forget years ago Vodafone was getting smashed for a poor customer experience and if we are lead to believe what they are saying, the millions they have invested in their network to increase stability and network coverage have resulted in far fewer complaints.

 Looking at the Telecommunications Industry Ombudsman (TIO) Annual Report in FY18 the total number of complaints received about Telstra increased by 7.7% and Optus by 35% from FY17 and Vodafone, with onshore call centres, received a decrease of 8.7% and represent only 5.8% of all complaints, its third consecutive year of decline.